 - 1. Align the screw holes on the display hinges with screw holes on the palm-rest and keyboard assembly and place the display assembly on the palm-rest and keyboard assembly. - 2.
-Route the wireless-card cable through the routing guides on the palm-rest and keyboard assembly and to the top side of the computer and along the left of the power adapter port. - 3.
-Replace eight screws (M2.5x4) that secure the display-assembly hinges to the palm-rest and keyboard assembly.
+Route the antenna cable and display cable through the routing guides on the palm-rest and keyboard assembly and to the top side of the computer and along the left of the power adapter port.

-- 4. Turn the display assembly over. - 5.
+- 3. Replace eight screws (M2.5x4) that secure the display-assembly hinges to the palm-rest and keyboard assembly. - 4.
+Turn the display assembly over. - 5.
 Connect the display cable to the connector on the system board and close the latch to secure the cable. - 6.
 Adhere the tape that secures the display cable to the system board. - 7.
-Route the wireless-card cable through the routing guides on the fan and adhere the tape that secures the wireless-card cable to the system board .
+Route the antenna cables through the routing guides on the fan and adhere the tape that secures the antenna cables to the system board .